sqldelight/sqldelight/docs/common/gradle.md

 ### `databases`

 Container for databases.
-Configures SQLDelight to create each one with the given name.
+Configures SQLDelight to create each database with the given name.

 === "Kotlin"
     ```kotlin
     sqldelight {
       databases {
         create("MyDatabase") {
-          // Database configuration here
+          // Database configuration here.
         }
       }
     }